opus1993/pubrepo/content/post/Rresources/index.md

 Read the [basic R manual](https://cran.r-project.org/doc/manuals/r-release/R-intro.html), or at least the early chapters.
 It's not as well written as more modern documentation, but it is important in being able to understand older legacy code.

+One of the R4DS Book Clubs is currently jointly reading [Practical Statistics for Data Scientists](https://www.oreilly.com/library/view/practical-statistics-for/9781492072935/).
+There is a [Slack channel](http://r4ds.io/join) and [YouTube channel](https://www.youtube.com/watch?v=yuFdAZvdyg8&list=PL3x6DOfs2NGiKx4kSh_YeLDoKYJRGn9pV) available if you would like to join in.

 ----
 ## Online Courses
 |     |    |